Who is Danielle DiMartino Booth?

 |Income & Assets|

-Her astrological/zodiac sign is Virgo.
-Her life goal is to do the right thing while still holding a secret desire to love and be loved in return.
+Furthermore, she is an Italian-American citizen and comes from a mixed ethnicity.
+Her life goal is to do the right thing while secretly wanting to love and be loved in return.

 Height & Body

-The majority of her personal information is not shared on social media.
-She stands 5 feet 4 inches (162.56 cm) tall.
+The majority of her personal information is not available in the public domain.
+Likewise, she stands 5 feet 4 inches (162.56 cm) tall.
 Her weight and physical measurements are unknown.

-- She started her career in New York, where she worked in the fixed income, public equity, and private equity markets at Credit Suisse and Donaldson, Lufkin & Jenrette.
+- The author started her career in New York, working in the fixed-income, public equity, and private equity markets at Credit Suisse and Donaldson, Lufkin & Jenrette.

 - She set out to begin a #ResearchRevolution, changing how market data is created and distributed to advise institutional investors and promote her financial literacy agenda.

-- Before joining Quill, DiMartino Booth worked for the Federal Reserve Bank of Dallas for nine years, serving as an advisor to President Richard W. Fisher from the financial crisis until his retirement in March 2015.
+- Before joining Quill, DiMartino Booth worked for the Federal Reserve Bank of Dallas for nine years, advising President Richard W. Fisher from the financial crisis until his retirement in March 2015.

-- Danielle appears on CNBC, Fox Business, and a variety of financial podcasts and shows daily.
+- Danielle appears on CNBC, Fox Business, and various financial podcasts and shows daily.

 - She suffered a c-section emergency and a heart attack while giving birth to her twins.

-- Danielle regards her mother as an important role model.
+- As noted earlier, Danielle regards her mother as an important role model.